 Kheer Ganga Trek – Planning And Route

-Although tourism in Himachal is properly organized but reaching Kheer Ganga is not so easy and that’s precisely why it needs proper planning and iteration.
+Although tourism in Himachal is properly organized but reaching Kheer Ganga is not so easy and that’s precisely why it needs proper planning and iteration which can be calculated by following the Kheerganga trek map.
 The entire journey can be broken into two phases:

 Reaching Bhuntar: Nearest railhead, Pathankot is 150 km.
 We suggest Delhi-Chandigarh-Mandi-Bhuntar by road.
 Regular bus services run from Delhi post 6 pm.